 Manoel Gehrke is a Postdoctoral Research Fellow at Bocconi University.
 Manoel Gehrke is a researcher at CLEAN, a unit that focuses on organized crime, corruption and money laundering.
 Manoel Gehrke works in the fields of comparative politics and political economy of development with a regional focus on Latin America.
 His research investigates the effectiveness of anti-corruption interventions, the role of money in politics, electoral fraud and government responsiveness in developing democracies.

 His book project examines how politicians react to anti-corruption investigations and enforcement using natural experiments and quasi-experimental designs.
-This project focuses on municipal corruption in Brazil.
-He demonstrate that politicians reactions to anti-corruption interventions moderate their effectiveness.
+Politicians’ reactions to anti-corruption interventions moderate their effectiveness.
 Incriminated politicians avoid damages to their careers by re-optimizing their rent-sharing strategies: they share more of the spoils of holding office with other elected officials who are crucial for their short-term survival in government.
-Manoel has also conducted research in Colombia.
+Manoel has also conducted research on how political parties react to interventions that aim at reducing electoral fraud in Colombia.

 Contact: gehrke.manoel (at) unibocconi.it